top of page

 What does it look like?

 It’s a woody vine that can grow up to 10 metres high and smothers native plants and trees.
-It has a milky, white sap and produces large choko-like seed pods that dry and split, releasing 250-1000 parachute-like seeds per pod.
+It has a milky, white sap and produces large choko-like seed pods that dry and split, releasing about 750 parachute-like seeds per pod.
 The wind spreads those seeds and so the invasion continues.

 Destroy the pods